btoll/benjamintoll.com/content/post/realizing_you_ve_made_a_huge_mistake.md

     Part of me expects this kind of asinine comment from a certain type of manager, but not from a fellow programmer.
 As programmers, our domain area is the code.
 We are its advocate.
 Others in the organization advocate for different things, as they're supposed to.
 So when programmers align themselves with other interests, ones that are usually at odds with ours, it's very disconcerting.

-    On a side not, if you've attempted to address technical debt on your own as you come across it and you're told in no uncertain terms that it's not appreciated and/or a "distraction" for the rest of the team, it's over, time to move on.
+    On a side note, if you've attempted to address technical debt on your own as you come across it and you're told in no uncertain terms that it's not appreciated and/or a "distraction" for the rest of the team, it's over, time to move on.

     This is related to...